flippercloud/flipper/README.md

 # turn stats on for 10 percent of users in the system
 flipper[:stats].enable percentage

-# checks if actor's id is in the enabled percentage
+# checks if actor's flipper_id is in the enabled percentage by hashing
-# uses hash of user.id.to_s to ensure enabled distribution is smooth
+# user.flipper_id.to_s to ensure enabled distribution is smooth
 flipper[:stats].enabled? user

 ```